gilbertgonz/GPS-Nav/README.md

 </details>

 # What is this?
-This ROS package was developed with the intent to provide GPS-waypoint based autonomous navigation for an Autonomous Vehicle for Detecting Landmines (AVDL); my senior year Engineering project at Florida International University (FIU).
+This ROS package was developed with the intent to provide GPS-waypoint based autonomous navigation for an Autonomous Vehicle for Detecting Landmines (AVDL); which was my senior year Engineering project at Florida International University (FIU).
 It consists of a GUI where the user can see the current location of the robot, location of detected landmines, input waypoint locations, and utlize buttons to control the robot.

 # Requirements
 **Tested on:**